-Chapel Services are conducted on Tuesdays and Fridays at 9:30 am on campus and livestreamed through YouTube.
+Chapel Service is conducted on Fridays at 9:30 am on campus and livestreamed through YouTube.
 Chapel is a time for the campus family, students and staff, to meet to worship and give praise, participate in the preaching of God's Word, celebrate holy communion, join in corporate prayer, and thus be changed into the likeness of Christ by the power and presence of the Holy Spirit.
-Chapel services are livestreamed for the benefit of those who cannot come to campus
+Chapel services are livestreamed for the benefit of those who cannot come to campus.